Building the skills and knowledge of current and future leaders in the nonprofit sector.

 *Subject to change.
 Official syllabus to be distributed during first class.

-In the spring 2019 term, each participant will complete a professor-supervised project that focuses on a particular strategic need of the participant’s own nonprofit, on some aspect of forming a nonprofit, or on an area of interest related to faith-based nonprofit leadership.
+In the spring 2021 term, each participant will complete a professor-supervised project focusing on a particular strategic need of the participant’s own nonprofit, on some aspect of forming a nonprofit, or on an area of interest related to faith-based nonprofit leadership.
 The goal is for each participant to come away from the program with a deliverable that will advance the mission and vision of the nonprofit context in which they are working.

 For more information, please contact John Senior, Assistant Professor of Practical Theology and Religious Leadership.

 This program is possible thanks to the generous support of the Wake Forest University Provost’s Fund for Academic Innovation and the Jessie Ball DuPont Foundation.